Marketplace payments: The complete guide

 Tax reporting

-If the monthly volume of your individual sellers is high enough, they typically need to report their income to tax officials.
+If your individual sellers' monthly volume is high enough, they typically need to report their income to tax officials.
 If the income consists of a large number of small transactions, this can be a complicated process.

 This is a complex area to handle well, and no payment provider offers comprehensive tools for all countries.
 However, while such tools can be helpful, they're generally not the first priority since they only start to offer value when the volumes of individual providers become substantial.